pareshagrawal2025/holiday-planner-api/README.md

 ## Check Test Reports
 - After successful build, open file manager and navigate to the `{project root}/target/site/jacoco` directory.
 - Open `index.html` present in this directory with web browser to check test coverage report.
 - This report will show code coverage of unit tests.
-95% code coverage achieved for application with no sonar security issue.
+95% code coverage achieved for application with zero sonar security issue.

 ## Run the Application
 - If build is successful then we can run the application from terminal.